 Cape Cod and and the islands also provide great hiking paths, such as the Great Island Hiking Trail on the Cape Cod National Seashore.
 Menemsha Hills is a lovely cliffside walk on Martha’s Vineyard.
 None of the walks on Martha’s Vineyard are too difficult and are great for walkers of all abilities to enjoy together.

-Fenway Park, built in 1912m is a must visit whether or not you are a baseball fan.
+Built in 1912, Fenway Park is a must visit bucket list item in the USA whether or not you are a baseball fan.
 The Hall at Patriot Place is a museum for the New England Patriots.
 Home to both the basketball and hockey teams, two floors of the TD Garden also hold the Sports Museum of New England.
 Naismith Memorial Basketball Hall of Fame in Springfield pays homage to the sport’s history and greats in the USA.

 Bike the Cape Cod Rail Trail which has 22 miles of paved trails.
 In the winter, the same paved trail is great for cross country skiing.
 There are other rail trails too – in Cape Cod there is also the Shining Sea Bikeway, the Norwottuck Rail Trail between Amherst and Northampton and the Ashuwillticook Rail Trail from Pittsfield to Adams in the Berkshires.